Germania Breslau

-SC Germania Breslau was a German association football club from the city of Breslau, Lower Silesia (today Wroclaw, Poland).
+SC Germania Breslau was a German association football club from the city of Breslau, Province of Silesia (today Wrocław, Poland).
 The team spent several seasons in upper tier regional play in the Südostdeutscher Fußball-Verband (Southeast German Football Association) and advanced to the league playoffs in 1911 and 1912.

 In both appearances Germania advanced to the league final.
-A 2:3 loss in 1911 to Askania Forst was annulled after protest, but the team then also lost the rematch (0:3).
-In the following season's final they were beaten 1:5 by ATV Liegnitz.
+A 2–3 loss in 1911 to Askania Forst was annulled after protest, but the team then also lost the rematch (0–3).
+In the following season's final they were beaten 1–5 by ATV Liegnitz.
 In 1913 the team merged with Preußen Breslau to form Vereinigte Breslauer Sportfreunde.